Zeyu-Li/honor_cal_notes/README.md

 ----

 My school had an extraordinary honors calculus year.
-The main prof left by second semester and a German prof can in to sub, but, because of his Germanicness (he literally goes off of a German textbook), it was difficult to follow his sometimes rigorous and sometimes not rigorous (he called them trivial) proofs.
+The main prof left by second semester and a German prof can into sub, but, because of his Germanicness (he literally goes off of a German textbook), it was difficult to follow his sometimes rigorous and sometimes not rigorous (he called them trivial) proofs.

 Also, at my university, compute 272 is trivially similar to 117.